rehierl/node-tree-outliner/2-0-core-design/2-0-sectioning-nodes.md

 to the sectioning node's *enter* event.

 The next sibling of a parent node can only be loosely subsequent to that node.
-That is, because a node can only be a parent node, if it has at least one child.
+That is because a node can only be a parent node, if it has at least one child.
 No sibling can therefore be strictly subsequent to a presequent parent node.

 Because of that, the first node of a section is strictly subsequent to a